-The display shows the names of the PIPELINE, the URIMAP, and the target program that is associated with each WEBSERVICE.
-Note that in this example, there is no URIMAP or target program displayed for WEBSERVICE(dispatchOrder) because the WEBSERVICE is for an outbound request.
+The CICS Explorer view shows the names of the PIPELINE resource, the URIMAP resource, and the target program that is associated with each web service.
+In this example, there is no URIMAP or target program for WEBSERVICE(dispatchOrder) because the WEBSERVICE resource is for an outbound request.